Turtle Rock Studios: List of games

+Evolve

-EvolveEvolve was Turtle Rock's next major project after Left 4 Dead.
+Evolve was Turtle Rock's next major project after Left 4 Dead.
 Published by 2K Games and powered by CryEngine 3, the title is an asymmetrical multiplayer game which pits four players, who play as hunters in a first-person perspective, against a player who plays as a monster in a third-person view.
 An alpha version of the game was released on January 15, 2015.
 The full version was released on February 10, 2015 for Microsoft Windows, PlayStation 4 and Xbox One.
 While the game received generally positive reviews, its extensive list of downloadable content available at launch caused controversy.
 Nevertheless, the game shipped 2.5 million copies as of May 18, 2015, and was considered as another "permanent IP" by owner Take-Two Interactive.
 Evolve became a free-to-play game in July 2016.
 On September 3, 2018, Evolve's dedicated servers shut down.

 Back 4 Blood

 Turtle Rock announced Back 4 Blood in March 2019.
 Though inspired by Valve's Left 4 Dead games, Back 4 Blood is a wholly original intellectual property, though still sees players working cooperatively to fight through a zombie apocalypse.
 The game also has a player-versus-player mode.
 The game was released on October 12, 2021, for Steam and Xbox Game Pass, to generally positive critical reviews but mixed public opinion.
 Published by Warner Bros.
 Interactive Entertainment for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.